Car insurance in Philadelphia, Pennsylvania [Rates + Comparison Guide]

 Road Conditions in Philadelphia, PA

-According to TRIP, a national transportation research group, around 70 percent of roads in Philadelphia are either in mediocre or poor condition.
+According to TRIP, a national transportation research group, around 70% of roads in Philadelphia are either in mediocre or poor condition.

 The road conditions in the city result in added wear and tear on your car.
 Potholes can cause accidents or a tire puncture, suspension damage, wheel rim damage, and other damage.

 Does Philadelphia, PA use speeding or red light cameras?

 Running a red light is dangerous.
 It puts pedestrians and other drivers in harm’s way.
 Philadelphia currently uses both red light and speed cameras.
 However, speed cameras are now being tested and only applicable in work zones.